BobbyKostadinov/robowars/README.md

 - unit and integration tests with mocha and should.js
 - API tests provided though Postman
 - Gulp for task management - used to run test and integration test
+- Travis used to test on git events

 ### Running The Application
     npm install